 If you need to group times into buckets (i.e. group by 2 hours, group by 3 hours, etc.) you can do so with a rounding function called FLOOR.
 In the example shown, we have a number of transactions, each with a time stamp.
 Let's say you want to group...

 VLOOKUP is an Excel function to lookup and retrieve data from a specific column in table.
 VLOOKUP supports approximate and exact matching, and wildcards (* ?) for partial matches.
 The "V" stands for "vertical".
 Lookup values must appear in the...

 In this video, we look at how to configure VLOOKUP to look up values based on an approximate match.
-This is good for things like tax rates, postage, grades, and commissions.
+This is good for tax rates, postage, commissions, and the like.

 Excel Formula Training